 To graduate, you must successfully complete the published certificate curricula from the year you registered in the certificate.
 Certificate requirements must be completed within six years from the time you were first admitted into the certificate program.
 In some circumstances, certificate requirements may change, resulting in courses no longer being available.
-In such cases, Course Substitutions/Directives may be requested.
+In such cases, Course Substitutions/ Directives may be requested.
 Also, you must apply on RAMSS to graduate, prior to the appropriate application deadlines (see Important Dates).

-- CENG 108 English Literature: The Nature of Narrative I - CSSH 205 Social Sciences: Academic Writing and Research
+- CENG 108 English Literature: The Nature of Narrative I - CENG 208 English Literature: The Nature of Narrative II